OwenYing/gpt-pages/README.md

 "Can you brainstorm 100 useful ideas that can be used via 1-page static pages? " "Can you implement each of them as a 1-pager static page?"
 "Keep implementing this list, if it doesn't exist already, in the same way as the old pages, until all finishes.
+Add them to home page.
 Don't ask me in between"

 ```
 Personal Tools